10 Washington Place

-I’m a PhD candidate in Linguistics at NYU.
+I recently graduated with my PhD in Linguistics at NYU.
 Broadly speaking, I study how language varies and changes over time.

 There are three aspects of variation and change that I focus on: